MovinoLabs/Movino/README.md

 # Movino

-Independent Android TV client for Stremio users, built to provide a better TV-first experience with profiles, improved genre browsing, and remote-friendly navigation.
+Independent Android TV client for Stremio users, designed for a better TV-first experience using your Stremio account, with profiles, improved genre browsing, and remote-friendly navigation.

 ## Why I built this